 - 1. Final Approval and Filing.
-Upon completion of the requirements in Section 5 and 6.2 above and notation to the effect upon the Subdivision Plat, such Plat shall be deemed to have final approval and shall be properly signed by a quorum of the Development Review Board and may be filed by the applicant in the office of the Town Clerk.
-Any subdivision Plat not so filed or recorded within ninety (90) days of the date upon which such Plat is approved, or considered approved by reason of the failure of the Development Review Board to act, shall become null and void. - 2.
+Upon completion of the requirements in Sections 4.8(B) and 4.8(D)(2) above and notation to the effect upon the Subdivision Plat, such Plat shall be deemed to have final approval and shall be properly signed by a quorum of the Development Review Board and shall be filed by the applicant in the office of the Town Clerk.
+Any subdivision Plat not so filed or recorded within one hundred and eighty (180) days of the date upon which such Plat is approved, or considered approved by reason of the failure of the Development Review Board to act, shall become null and void. - 2.
 Monuments.
 When the Plat is filed, the Subdivider shall certify to the Town Clerk that permanent markers have been placed at all lot corners.
 All markers shall be of metal at least three-quarters (3/4) of an inch in diameter and shall project at least twenty-four (24) inches above the ground. - 3.
 Revision of Plat after Approval.
 No changes, erasures, or revisions shall be made on any Subdivision Plat after approval has been given by the Development Review Board and endorsed, in writing on the Plat, unless the revision is first resubmitted to the Development Review Board and the Development Review Board approves it.
 In the event that such Subdivision Plat is filed or recorded without complying with this requirement, the Plat shall be considered null and void. - 4.
-Expiration of Plat.
-If a Plat or section of a Plat is filed or recorded with the Town Clerk and no action is taken by the Subdivider to develop his proposed subdivision within two (2) years of the date thereof, the Subdivision Plat shall become null and void. - 5.
 Public Acceptance of Facility Ownership.
 The approval by the Development Review Board of a Subdivision Plat shall not be deemed to constitute or be evidence of acceptance by the Town of any road, utility, easement, or open space shown on such Subdivision Plat.
 Although deemed to be private facilities prior to formal acceptance, all such facilities shall meet the standards established herein.